-Your scaleup success depends on riding the wave, unlike a salmon that swims against the stream.
+Your scaleup success and exponential growth depend on great product features, smart marketing channels, and marketing automation but even more on riding the wave, unlike a salmon that swims against the stream.
 But how do you get the market timing right?
 Even experienced entrepreneurs can struggle with getting their market timing right.

 Data shows that six in ten (57%) scaleup leaders experience moments of uncertainty when they were afraid that their business would collapse.
 In reality, I think this number is far greater, facing doubts is par for the course for entrepreneurs.
 For scaleup leaders growth can also be scary – especially if investment in systems, operations, the right team, and infrastructure is crying out for attention.